Intracranial subdural empyema

 Rabies is an acute infection of the central nervous system caused by infection by rabies virus and very rarely by other lyssaviruses.

-The basis of the neuronal dysfunction in rabies is unknown (36).
-Experimental studies in mice after peripheral inoculation have shown that structural abnormalities in neuronal processes may explain the fatal clinical disease in rabies (63), which may be due to oxidative stress (40) related, at least in part, to mitochondrial dysfunction due to interaction of the rabies virus phosphoprotein with mitochondrial complex I (45; 44).
+The basis of the neuronal dysfunction in rabies is unknown (41).
+Experimental studies in mice after peripheral inoculation have shown that structural abnormalities in neuronal processes may explain the fatal clinical disease in rabies (70), which may be due to oxidative stress (45) related, at least in part, to mitochondrial dysfunction due to interaction of the rabies virus phosphoprotein with mitochondrial complex I (50; 49).
+There is also evidence of mitochondrial dysfunction in naturally infected dog and human brains (32).
 Distinct pathologic features of paralytic rabies have not been defined.
 Hydrophobia is likely due to selective infection of neurons that inhibit brainstem neurons near nucleus ambiguus, resulting in exaggeration of defense reflexes that normally protect the respiratory tract.

 Rabies results from infection of the CNS by rabies virus, which is usually transmitted by the saliva of a biting animal.
 Transmission has also occurred by inhalation of aerosolized rabies virus (in laboratory accidents and probably also in the Frio cave in Texas, which is inhabited by millions of Brazilian free-tailed bats).
-Eight cases of rabies have occurred due to corneal transplantation (35).
-Transmission occurred from donors via organ (or vascular segment) transplantation in Texas (4 cases) (67), Florida (1 case), Germany (3 cases), Kuwait (4 cases), and China (7 cases) (51; Al Mousawai 2015; 91; 13; 26; 12; 49).
+Eight cases of rabies have occurred due to corneal transplantation (40).
+Transmission occurred from donors via organ (or vascular segment) transplantation in Texas (four cases) (74), Florida (one case) (80), Germany (three cases) (57), Kuwait (four cases) (22; 69), and China (seven cases) (98; 16; 30; 15; 55).

 In a bite exposure, the animal's teeth breach the skin; in a nonbite exposure, saliva (or CNS tissue) contaminates an open wound, scratch, abrasion, or mucous membrane.
 Aerosolized rabies virus is inhaled (enters the brain by an olfactory route), or rabies virus-infected tissues (eg, cornea) or organs (eg, kidney) are transplanted.

-The first recognized human case caused by a raccoon rabies virus variant occurred in 2003 (09).
-In 2004, 4 recipients died with rabies transmission from organ transplants and from a vascular segment transplant (for a liver) performed in Texas (06; 67).
-In 2005, 3 organ recipients died after transmission from another donor in Germany (51).
-A kidney recipient died of rabies in Florida in 2013, and the donor had been infected by the raccoon rabies virus variant (73).
-Four patients died of rabies after organ transplantation performed from a donor in Kuwait, and 7 patients died of rabies after transplantations from 3 different donors in China (91; 13; 26; 12).
-Over 15,000 individuals in the United States receive rabies postexposure prophylaxis every year (54).
-The public health response to a single rabid kitten in New Hampshire, including postexposure prophylaxis of 665 persons, cost about 1.5 million U.S. dollars (07).
-Nonbite exposures rarely cause rabies but may warrant postexposure prophylaxis under certain circumstances (01; 54).
-Since 1950, only a minority (38%) of cases of rabies in the United States and Canada have had a clear history of an animal bite exposure (33).
-Human-to-human transmission of rabies is not well documented except by tissue and organ transplantation (19).
+The first recognized human case caused by a raccoon rabies virus variant occurred in 2003 (12).
+In 2004, four recipients died with rabies transmission from organ transplants and from a vascular segment transplant (for a liver) performed in Texas (09; 74).
+In 2005, three organ recipients died after transmission from another donor in Germany (57).
+A kidney recipient died of rabies in Florida in 2013, and the donor had been infected by the raccoon rabies virus variant (80).
+Four patients died of rabies after organ transplantation performed from a donor in Kuwait (22; 69), and seven patients died of rabies after transplantations from three different donors in China (98; 16; 30; 15).
+Over 15,000 individuals in the United States receive rabies postexposure prophylaxis every year (60).
+The public health response to a single rabid kitten in New Hampshire, including postexposure prophylaxis of 665 persons, cost about 1.5 million U.S. dollars (10).
+Nonbite exposures rarely cause rabies but may warrant postexposure prophylaxis under certain circumstances (03; 60).
+Since 1950, only a minority (38%) of cases of rabies in the United States and Canada have had a clear history of an animal bite exposure (38).
+Human-to-human transmission of rabies is not well documented except by tissue and organ transplantation (23).
 The cost of rabies control in the United States alone exceeds 300 million U.S. dollars per year.

 Pre-exposure rabies prophylaxis should be considered for people at risk of rabies exposures (including certain travelers).
-This consists of 3 doses of rabies vaccine (82; 54).
-When an exposure occurs in a pre-immunized individual, 2 booster doses of vaccine should be administered without human rabies immune globulin.
+This consists of three doses of rabies vaccine (89; 60).
+When an exposure occurs in a pre-immunized individual, two booster doses of vaccine should be administered without human rabies immune globulin.

 The diagnosis of rabies may be difficult if an exposure is not suspected.
 Patients and their relatives may not be able to recall an animal exposure even when questioned directly.
 There may be a history of recent travel in an endemic area.
 Rabies may present with bizarre neuropsychiatric symptoms, and it is most commonly misdiagnosed as a psychiatric or laryngopharyngeal disorder.

-Anti-N-methyl-D-aspartate receptor (anti-NMDA) encephalitis occurs in young patients (especially females) and is characterized by behavioral changes, autonomic instability, hypoventilation, and seizures; it has been recognized that this autoimmune disease rivals viral etiologies as a cause of encephalitis (24).
+Autoimmune encephalitis is an important consideration (01), particularly anti-N-methyl-D-aspartate (anti-NMDA) receptor encephalitis.
+Anti-NMDA receptor encephalitis occurs in young patients (especially females) and is characterized by behavioral changes, autonomic instability, hypoventilation, and seizures; it has been recognized that this autoimmune disease rivals viral etiologies as a cause of encephalitis (28).
 Postvaccinal encephalomyelitis is the most important differential diagnosis in patients immunized with a vaccine derived from neural tissues (eg, Semple vaccine).
-Local symptoms at the site of the bite, hydrophobic spasms, and alternating intervals of agitation and lucidity are not seen in postvaccinal reactions (29).
+Local symptoms at the site of the bite, hydrophobic spasms, and alternating intervals of agitation and lucidity are not seen in postvaccinal reactions (34).

 Routine hematologic and biochemical studies are not useful in rabies diagnosis.
 The electroencephalogram may show nonspecific abnormalities.
 CT scans of the head are usually normal.
-MR imaging may show lesions involving the gray or white matter of the brain and spinal cord, and there may be involvement of nerve roots, plexuses, and peripheral nerves; lesions may enhance after administration of contrast (47).
-Characteristic imaging differences between encephalitic and paralytic rabies cases have not been recognized (46).
+MR imaging may show lesions involving the gray or white matter of the brain and spinal cord, particularly in deep gray nuclei and in the brainstem, and there may be involvement of nerve roots, plexuses, and peripheral nerves (52; 07).
+Lesions may enhance after administration of contrast (53).
+Diffusion restriction may be observed on diffusion-weighted images (07).
+Characteristic imaging differences between encephalitic and paralytic rabies cases have not been recognized (52; 07).

-Detection of rabies virus RNA has been demonstrated from brain tissues, saliva, and CSF using polymerase chain amplification (58; 70).
-One study showed a higher specificity (100%) and sensitivity (98% or greater) of RT–PCR (heminested protocol) on skin biopsy specimens than on saliva specimens, although saliva is much easier to collect, and sensitivity on saliva was 100% when 3 successive samples were analyzed (15).
+Detection of rabies virus RNA has been demonstrated from brain tissues, saliva, and CSF using polymerase chain amplification (64; 77).
+One study showed a higher specificity (100%) and sensitivity (98% or greater) of RT–PCR (heminested protocol) on skin biopsy specimens than on saliva specimens, although saliva is much easier to collect, and sensitivity on saliva was 100% when three successive samples were analyzed (18).
 Negative tests for rabies virus antigen or RNA do not exclude rabies unless performed on brain tissues.
 Repeat specimens may need to be collected and tested to confirm a diagnosis or rabies.

-Antiviral therapy and a variety of immunotherapies, including ribavirin, favipiravir, and interferon-alpha, have been unsuccessful in the treatment of rabies (55; 79; 03; 86).
+Antiviral therapy and a variety of immunotherapies, including ribavirin, favipiravir, and interferon-alpha, have been unsuccessful in the treatment of rabies (61; 86; 05; 93).
 Therapy is supportive, and survival has been prolonged with intensive care.
-Therapeutic options have been reviewed, especially for the situation in which an aggressive approach is desired (31; 38).
-The case of a rabies survivor in Wisconsin has demonstrated that aggressive care can be successful, even when rabies vaccine has not been given before the onset of clinical disease (87).
-However, the importance of the specific therapy used to treat this patient is now doubtful (32; 37; 90), and similar approaches in at least 53 patients plus 6 additional patients who died after receiving therapy with favipiravir have failed (86; 37).
-It is highly doubtful that therapeutic coma has any efficacy for therapy of rabies, and this approach to therapy (dubbed the "Milwaukee Protocol") lacks a clear scientific rationale and should now be discontinued (90; 37).
-Studies with ketamine in a mouse model of rabies were disappointing (80), and therapy with minocycline actually aggravated the disease (41).
-Administration of corticosteroids is also not recommended (31).
-A palliative approach may be appropriate for many patients with rabies, and the use of specific agents has been discussed in reviews (78; 38; 37).
+Therapeutic options have been reviewed, especially for the situation in which an aggressive approach is desired (36; 43).
+The case of a rabies survivor in Wisconsin has demonstrated that aggressive care can be successful, even when rabies vaccine has not been given before the onset of clinical disease (94).
+However, the importance of the specific therapy used to treat this patient is now doubtful (37; 42; 97), and similar approaches in at least 57 patients plus six additional patients who died after receiving therapy with favipiravir have failed (93; 42).
+It is highly doubtful that therapeutic coma has any efficacy for therapy of rabies, and this approach to therapy (dubbed the "Milwaukee Protocol") lacks a clear scientific rationale and should now be discontinued (97; 42).
+Studies with ketamine in a mouse model of rabies were disappointing (87), and therapy with minocycline actually aggravated the disease (46).
+Administration of corticosteroids is also not recommended (36).
+Therapeutic trials in naturally infected dogs may facilitate advances in identifying effective new therapies (51).
+A palliative approach may be appropriate for many patients with rabies, and the use of specific agents has been discussed in reviews (85; 42; 43).
 As a result of the possibility of transmission, health care workers should employ body substance precautions and wear gowns, gloves, face shields, or both particulate respirators and goggles and may require postexposure prophylaxis after high-risk contact with a patient with rabies.
-Failure to consider a diagnosis of rabies and initiate appropriate precautions may lead to recommendation of postexposure rabies prophylaxis to a large number of healthcare workers, eg, 440 individuals after postmortem diagnosis in British Columbia (59).
+Failure to consider a diagnosis of rabies and initiate appropriate precautions may lead to recommendation of postexposure rabies prophylaxis to a large number of healthcare workers, eg, 440 individuals after postmortem diagnosis in British Columbia (65).

-Except for rare patients who received 1 or more doses of rabies vaccine prior to the onset of clinical disease, rabies is virtually always fatal despite attempts at aggressive therapy.
-To date there have been 27 well-documented survivors of rabies, including 11 cases from India since 2015 (16; 53; 37).
+Except for rare patients who received one or more doses of rabies vaccine prior to the onset of clinical disease, rabies is virtually always fatal despite attempts at aggressive therapy.
+To date there have been 30 well-documented survivors of rabies, including 13 cases from India since 2015 (19; 59; 42).

 No special considerations exist for anesthesia other than body substance precautions.